 Sexual assault is viewed as shameful, and victims are frequently disowned or blamed for being assaulted.
 Rape influences the future of the victim and her families for generations.
 It is very difficult for a woman to cope with the atrocities and to raise a child who is a lifetime reminder of the horrors she endured.
 Against such odds, many succeed, with the benefit of therapy.

-* Rape is also common among LBGTQ+ communities among men or non-binary victims.
+* Rape is also common among male or non-binary victims in LBGTQ+ communities.

 Khadija Razzaq is a contributing author with a mater’s degree in clinical psychology.
 Her views may not reflect those of ClinicalPosters or its editor.
 Main photo by Kamaji Ogino from Pexels.